Home-buying and boundaries

 The sales particulars are sifted through to create a long list of candidate future homes.
 This is followed up with a drive-by of the long list properties to filter the list down to a short list.
 Appointments are made to view the properties on your short list.

 At the viewing, you may be shown around the house and garden by the owner who is trying to sell the house to you or by the estate agent.
 Whilst the fences or hedges or walls surrounding the garden may be discussed, they are not discussed in the context of them representing the boundaries.
-The best that you can hope to get out of discussing the fences or hedges or walls is a statement as to whether it is the current owner or the neighbouring owner who been responsible for erecting or planting or building and maintaining each of those fences or hedges or walls.
+The best that you can hope to get out of discussing the fences or hedges or walls is a statement as to whether it is the current owner or the neighbouring owner who has been responsible for erecting or planting or building and maintaining each of those fences or hedges or walls.

 Return to Top of Page